Ghost stations of the Paris Metro: Repurposed stations

-Gare du Nord USFRT, the old terminus of line 5 until 1942 and situated on the boulevard de Denain, became a ghost station after the expansion of line 5 to Pantin, which involved the construction of a new station under the rue du Faubourg-Saint-Denis.
+Gare du Nord USFRT, the old terminus of Line 5 until 1942 and situated on the boulevard de Denain, became a ghost station after the expansion of Line 5 to Pantin, which involved the construction of a new station under the rue du Faubourg-Saint-Denis.
 It has since served as the center for training RATP drivers, alongside the rail connection transfer between lines 2 and 5.

-The station Olympiades was used as a service depot for line 14 before the expansion of the tunnel to Maison Blanche and the creation of a new service depot.
+Olympiades was used as a service depot for Line 14 before the expansion of the tunnel to Maison Blanche and the creation of a new service depot.

-The old terminus loop of line 3 at Villiers was also turned into a training center for the RATP, just outside Parc Monceau.
+The old terminus loop of Line 3 at Villiers was also turned into a training center for RATP staff, just outside Parc Monceau.

 Moved stations

 Four stations have been moved during the construction and extension of lines:

 Remainders of the old station Victor Hugo.